Communication

 // Call the client action

-Send ClientAction "processData" aParams tVT
+Send ClientAction "processData" aParams tData

 The DataFlex code above shows the entire process of defining a struct, filling it and sending it to the client.
-Note that the ValueTreeSerializeParameter command is used to serialize the struct into a value tree.

 // Client action called with action data

-tVT = this._tActionData;
+tData = this._tActionData;

 // Do something with the data